oizo/gradle-plugin-sample/README.md

-# gradle-plugin-sample
+# Gradle Plugin Sample

-A project to demonstrate how to link an app module to a gradle plugin module
+A short (currently non-working) exemple of how to link an app module to the sources of a gradle plugin in a different module.